 There are also big modifications to the ride queue here with distancing markers everywhere and plexiglass dividers.

-Guests skip over the pre-show at the moment, which is a shame because we love the new Mickey short that is normally played and the catchy song “Nothing Can Stop Us Now.”
+We are happy that the pre-show is back as it really adds a lot to the experience and sets up the attraction quite well.
+We love the new Mickey short that is normally played and the catchy song “Nothing Can Stop Us Now.”

 Millennium Falcon: Smugglers Run

-Wait times for Millennium Falcon: Smugglers Run are usually 30 minutes early in the day, which is half of the usual wait time.
-It has gotten as high as 55 minutes, but those are rare moments in the morning.
-In the late afternoon and evening, the average is 15 minutes!
+Wait times for Millennium Falcon: Smugglers Run are usually 60-70 minutes early in the day, which is about the usual wait time.
+It has gotten as high as 100 minutes, but those are rare moments in the morning.
+In the late afternoon and evening, the average is 40 minutes!

-Looks are deceiving because even though the line sometimes stretches through Galaxy’s Edge, it’s all appearance from the queue spacing.
-It moves very quickly.
+Looks are deceiving because even though the line sometimes stretches through Galaxy’s Edge, it’s all appearance and it moves very quickly.

-The same ground markers are here too, as well as plexiglass dividers.
+The ground markers are gone here too, as well as plexiglass dividers.

-The cool pre-show with Hondo Ohnaka is not running at the moment and guests just was right through that room.
+The cool pre-show with Hondo Ohnaka is now running once again and guests stop in that room to watch him explain the mission.

 There are big changes in the cockpit of the Falcon too.
-Before they would always load each cockpit with 6 guests if possible, now cockpits are limited to only members of your traveling party.
-The nice thing is you can choose whatever role you want without taking the role usually assigned to you on the cards.
+Before they were only loading guests into the cockpit who are members of the same traveling party.
+That was nice because you could choose whatever role you want without taking the role usually assigned to you on the cards.

 Slinky Dog Dash

-Wait times first thing in the morning are around 90 minutes, but like the other big attractions, it drops way down later in the day.
+Wait times first thing in the morning can be around 120 minutes, but like the other big attractions, it drops down later in the day.
 We suggest waiting unless you are going to rope drop it right away.

 It’s definitely one of the hottest queues in the park with no air-conditioning and we don’t recommend going in the middle of the day to avoid the sun.

-The same plexiglass dividers are up here and ground markers too.
+The same plexiglass dividers are up here.
 At least Wheezy is still singing his heart out!

 Toy Story Mania!

-If you are always trying to break your previous high score on Toy Story Mania!, now is a great time to try it.
-Average wait times are around 10 minutes, and they hardly get above 20.
-Most of the times we’ve rode it, we’ve been able to just get off and walk right through the queue to get on again!
+If you are always trying to break your previous high score on Toy Story Mania!, it might take you a little longer now than a few months ago is a great time to try it.
+Average wait times are around 60-70 minutes, though late in the day, it is usually around 30 minutes.

-Distancing markers are everywhere and plexiglass dividers are in the stair section of the queue.
+Distancing markers have been removed but and plexiglass dividers are still in the stair section of the queue.